Teenage pregnancy: Socioeconomic factors

-Teen pregnancy cost the US over $9.1 billion in 2004, including $1.9 billion for health care, $2.3 billion for child welfare, $2.1 billion for incarceration, and $2.9 billion in lower tax revenue.
+Teen pregnancy costs the US over $9.1 billion in 2004, including $1.9 billion for health care, $2.3 billion for child welfare, $2.1 billion for incarceration, and $2.9 billion in lower tax revenue.

 There is little evidence to support the common belief that teenage mothers become pregnant to get benefits, welfare, and council housing.
 Most knew little about housing or financial aid before they got pregnant, and what they thought they knew often turned out to be wrong.